-All of a sudden, they encountered some Black warriors sitting in a camp around a cooking fire.
+All of a sudden, they encountered some Xhosa warriors sitting in a camp around a cooking fire.
 Surrounding them was the plunder from nearby farm houses.
-The yeomanry immediately fired on them, and the black warriors dispersed and fled into the reeds along the banks of the Fish River.
-Several were killed in the water whereas one of two in the Colonial contingent were wounded.
+The yeomanry immediately fired on them, and the warriors dispersed and fled into the reeds along the banks of the Fish River.
+Several were killed in the water whereas one or two in the Colonial contingent were wounded.
 Having achieved their objective, they returned bearing a bundle of assegais.

-James Alexander and his accompanying men moved through torrential rain through the Stygian darkness of the moonless night to Honey’s Farm under Governor’s Kop.
-This Kop is a huge mountain located in the Cacadu District Municipality of the Eastern Cape.
+James Alexander and his accompanying men moved through torrential rain in the Stygian darkness of a moonless night to get to Honey’s Farm under Governor’s Kop.
+This Kop is a huge mountain located in the current Cacadu District Municipality of the Eastern Cape.
 The estimated elevation of the terrain above sea level is 686 metres.
 The farm was occupied by a party of burghers who supplied Alexander’s party with tea and sausages.
-Having satiated their thirst and hunger, they swiftly fell into the sleep of the dead covered in sheep-skin karosses on the hard, wooden floors of the farm.
+Having eaten, they slept covered in sheep-skin karosses on the hard, wooden floors of the farmhouse.

-The next morning broke with rain still incessantly falling under a sullen, water engorged sky.
-Alexander’s party was later joined by a part of the Port Elizabeth yeomanry, headed by a dashing looking soldier.
-Mr Calvert, who made a grand impression with his plumed hat, carbine in hand, a pistol on his breast and a naked sword in his girdle.
+The next morning broke with rain still falling under a sullen sky.
+Alexander’s party was later joined by a part of the Port Elizabeth yeomanry, headed by a dashing looking soldier, a Mr Calvert, who made a grand impression with his plumed hat, carbine in hand, a pistol on his breast and a naked sword in his girdle.

 This party rode along a ridge for some time.
-On their left were vast plains below them, and beyond them were the rugged and lofty range of the Winterberg.
+Below on their left were vast plains and beyond them was the rugged and lofty range of the Winterberg.
 On the right in the far distance, the sea was visible.
 No smoke of fires smudged the sky indicating that no homesteads were burning on that day.
-This could indicate the absence of black warriors over this vast area.
+This could indicate the absence of Xhosa warriors over this vast area.

-Unable to cross this liquid mud, four provision wagons and a guard of ten Boers waited to cross.
+Unable to cross the river, four provision wagons and a guard of ten Boers waited.
 Alexander remained with the wagons but sent back his escort.
 This party at the Fish River was exposed and vulnerable but probably relied upon the flooded Fish River for their protection.
-For two nights, James Alexander lay at Trompeter’s Drift near the remains of traders’ wagons, broken scattered about, and partly burnt by the attacking Xhosas in January 1835.
+For two nights, James Alexander lay at Trompetter’s Drift near the remains of traders’ wagons, broken scattered about, and partly burnt by the attacking Xhosas in January 1835.
 This area exuded an eerie feeling of death and destruction.
-Bones of the fallen, both black and white, were scattered about probably by the predatory animals such as jackals, hyenas and leopards.
+Bones of the fallen, both Xhosa and white, were scattered about probably by predatory animals such as jackals, hyenas and leopards.
 Expecting trouble, Alexander doubled the number of sentries on duty.

 As there was no likelihood of getting the wagons across in the near future, the only means of communication with Colonel Somerset, far behind the hills, was by swimming the river.
 After receiving the answer from Somerset, Alexander returned to town with an attendant.

-He instructed Captain Harries’ party to move up from the current location to Trompeter’s Drift where they would construct a raft out of broken wagons with which to send supplies across to the cavalry on the other side.
+He instructed Captain Harries’s party to move up from their current location to Trompetter’s Drift where they would construct a raft out of broken wagons with which to send supplies across to the cavalry on the other side.
 Above all else, due to their precarious position at the Drift, a known attack area, Captain Harries was ordered to surround themselves with a strong abattis.
-This is a field fortification consisting of an obstacle formed of the branches of trees laid in a row, with the sharpened tops directed outwards, towards the enemy.
-Abatis were later used alone or in combination with wire entanglements and other obstacles.
+This is a field fortification consisting of an obstacle formed from the branches of trees laid in a row, with the sharpened tops directed outwards, towards the enemy.
+Abattisses were later used alone or in combination with wire entanglements and other obstacles.